Memory scripture:

 Big Take-Aways from Haggai 1

 16) Do a sanity check on your efforts.
 Is your leadership united on outreach?
 Are the people?
 Are any of your other efforts stagnating?
 If so, teach others why this is happening by sharing this chapter from Haggai 1!
+17) Call on your leadership and your people to obey G-d and show reverence.
+He will be faithful and stand with you and stir your spirits.

-Memory scripture: “For just as we have many parts in one body and all the body’s parts do not have the same function, so we, who are many, are one body in Christ, and individually parts of one another.”
+“For just as we have many parts in one body and all the body’s parts do not have the same function, so we, who are many, are one body in Christ, and individually parts of one another.”
 Romans 12:4-5 NASB2020

 Time Period